 So yes, I need to wear my hearing aids.

-I cringe when I hear people drive by with their car radios blaring or, more commonly these days, people on their car phones with the volume up so loudly you can hear the entire conversation.
+I cringe when I hear people drive by with their car radios blaring or, more commonly these days, people on their car phones with the volume up so loud you can hear the entire conversation.
 I’m uncomfortable at the trend for children’s discos (where I find the music too loud)!
 I can’t believe, either, how loud the volume in cinemas is.
 I’m told that damage is mitigated by the use of surround sound but I don’t believe it.
-Read the Tinnitus boards on Facebook and you will find that many, like I do, carry artists’ (musicians) ear plugs at all times to protect their ears.
+Read the Tinnitus boards on Facebook and you will find that many like I do, carry artists’ (musicians) earplugs at all times to protect their ears.

 If you think you need your hearing checked, I would suggest you talk to your GP first.
 There are also many places where you can get a free hearing test – many opticians offer them now.
 There should be absolutely no stigma about wearing hearing aids, as there is none about wearing glasses any more.
 You will be amazed at how much you may have been missing.

-If you have any questions about my experience, feel free to tweet me or email and I’ll answer as honestly as I can.
+If you have any questions about my experience, feel free to tweet me @lindahobbis or leave me a question in the comments and I’ll answer as honestly as I can.

 Midlife mum from Cardiff.
 Wine Imbiber.
 Likes glitter, fluff and olives.
 Approaching tweendom with Caitlin (11) and Ieuan (10).
 The husband is hiding in the loft.